 Because the total amount of fraud is not known, there is no quantifiable benchmark for how many referrals is adequate.
 However, MFCU staff told JLARC they were satisfied with the quality and volume of referrals they receive.
-The federal agency that oversees state MFCUs (sidebar on following page) also concluded that Virginia's MFCU takes the steps needed to maintain an adequate volume of quality referrals.
-As long as this continues, MFCU does not need to perform its own analysis of Medicaid counted for 114 referrals in federal FY18.
-They included private citizens who contacted MFCU through its fraud hotline and whistleblowers who filed claims under Virginia's whistleblower law (see below).
+The federal agency that oversees state MFCUs (sidebar) also concluded that Virginia's MFCU takes the steps needed to maintain an adequate volume of quality referrals.
+As long as this continues, counted for 114 referrals in federal FY18.
+They include private citizens who contact MFCU through their fraud hotline and whistleblowers who file a claim under Virginia's whistleblower law (see below).